Indian Uses of Desert Plants

 Through the Native American’s Eyes

-To our modern eyes, the desert may look like a lifeless and barren landscape, but to the eyes of the Native American, it looked like a cornucopia of valuable plants.
+To many, the desert may look like a lifeless and barren landscape, but to the eyes of the Native American, it looked like a cornucopia of valuable plants.
 Plants served not just used for food, they provided much of the fabric of society.
 They were used for medicine, home construction, cooking, storage containers, clothing, furniture, hunting, recreation and fuel.
 They figured prominently in mythology, religion and ritual.

 For most of their prehistoric past, the desert Indians were strictly hunters and gatherers.
 They did not even begin practicing agriculture until about 4,000 years ago, and even then, they continued primarily as hunters and gatherers for at least another 2,000 years.
 They relied heavily on their keen knowledge of natural local resources, especially the plants, to feed, clothe and shelter their families.
 They located campsites and hamlets and timed their seasonal moves specifically to capitalize on the availability of key economic plants, which were the foundation for their survival.